MoonStorm/trNgGrid/README.md

 ### The development of the trNgGrid has stopped in favor of [Smart Table](http://lorenzofox3.github.io/smart-table-website/), which has better traction, backing, and is using an identical philosophy as the one behind trNgGrid.
-Smart Table is trNgGrid without its birth defects.

 #### [Documentation and demo site](http://moonstorm.github.io/trNgGrid/release)